Massive-Wiki/massive-wiki/Massive Wiki Conceptual Diagram.md

 ![[_attachments/massive-wiki-conceptual-diagram-20210422-002.png]]

 This diagram can be edited with [diagrams.net](https://www.diagrams.net/).
-Just download and load the PNG file with their editor.
+Just download  the PNG file and load in the diagrams.net editor.